ChimeHQ/Neon/README.md

 Neon is built around the idea that there can be multiple sources of information about the semantic meaning of the text, all with varying latencies and quality.

 - [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) has [semantic tokens](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_semanticTokens), which is high quality, but also high latency.
-- [tree-sitter](https://tree-sitter.github.io/tree-sitter/) is very good quality, and **can** be low-latency
+- [tree-sitter](https://tree-sitter.github.io/tree-sitter/) is very good quality, and can potentially be low-latency
 - Regex-based systems can have ok quality and low-latency
 - Simpler pattern-matching systems generally have poor quality, but have very low latency

 Neon includes built-in suport for tree-sitter via [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).
 Tree-sitter also uses separate compiled parsers for each language.
 Thanks to [tree-sitter-xcframework](https://github.com/krzyzanowskim/tree-sitter-xcframework), you can get access to pre-built binaries for the runtime and **some** parsers.
 It also includes the needed query definitions for those languages.
-This system is compatible with parsers that aren't bundled, but it's a lot more work to use them.
+This system is compatible with parsers that aren't bundled, but it's definitely more work to use them.

 ## Integration